lydiawelham/Beer_Me_That_Episode/README.md

 * SEO changes made to meta element
 * Accessibility features, including alt text for all gifs and hidden description for the search bar feature
 * Database design - addition of index columns to memes and seasons list to control content layout
+* Bug fixing on page resize issues - page resize is dynamic in Safari, Chrome and some versions of Firefox
 * WIP: Search bar added to the header (thanks to Angela Delise for her tutorial on search bar design using SCSS, which I adapted for React) - I am continuing to develop functionality for this using Apache Solr
-* Bug fixing on page resize issues - page resize is dynamic in Safari, Chrome and some versions of Firefox
+* WIP: page will be made dynamic on mobile